How to Pick a Personal Injury Attorney in Philadelphia

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-Getting Your Search Started
+Get Your Search Started

 To get started in your search for a personal injury lawyer, make a list of potential attorneys using the following sources:

 • Referrals – Ask your friends and family if they have recommendations for a good personal injury lawyer.
 They may have had personal injury cases of their own that had favorable outcomes.
-Additionally, if you have used an attorney in the past who you trust, but who doesn’t handle personal injury cases, they can usually refer you to a good personal injury attorney.

 • Attorney Referral Services – These types of services are easily accessible online.
 They will allow you to search Philadelphia for personal injury attorneys and provide you with information that may help you narrow your search.

-• Bar Associations – You can also look at the websites of the American Bar Association, and your state and county bar associations for lists of potential personal injury attorneys.
+• Bar Associations – You can also look at the websites of the American Bar Association and your state and county bar associations for lists of potential personal injury attorneys.
 Local bar associations will also let you know if an attorney is in good standing.

-Credentials
+Evaluate Credentials

 • In which areas of personal injury do you specialize?